 Introduces multiple table and advanced queries; PivotTables and PivotCharts; forms and subforms; and importing, exporting and linking data.
-Prerequisite: Computer literacy (prior experience with computer and mouse device), touch keyboarding ability, or consent of instructor.
+Prerequisite: Computer literacy (prior experience with computer and mouse device), touch keyboarding ability, grade of C or better in CA118C1 or consent of instructor.
 Offered as needed.